-The amount of per share dividend recognized as distributions to equity shareholders for the period ended September 30, 2017 and year ended March 31, 2017 was Rs 4 and Rs 10 respectively.
+The amount of per share dividend recognized as distributions to equity shareholders for the period ended December 31, 2017 and year ended March 31, 2017 was Rs 7 and Rs 10 respectively.

 The Board of Directors at its meeting held on April 20, 2017 had recommended a final dividend of 30% (Rs 3 per equity share of par value Rs 10 each).
 The proposal was approved by shareholders at the Annual General Meeting held on July 18, 2017.
-This has resulted in a cash outflow of Rs 607 inclusive of dividend distribution tax of Rs.
-103. Also, the Board of Directors at its meeting held on October 25, 2017 have recommended an interim dividend of 20% (Rs 2 per equity share of par value Rs 10 each) and special dividend of 20% (Rs 2 per equity share of par value Rs 10 each) due to completion of ten years of Initial Public Offering (IPO).
+This has resulted in a cash outflow of Rs 607 inclusive of dividend distribution tax of Rs 103.
+The Board of Directors at its meeting held on October 25, 2017 had declared an interim dividend of 20% (Rs 2 per equity share of par value Rs 10 each) and special dividend of 20% (Rs 2 per equity share of par value Rs 10 each) due to completion of ten years of Initial Public Offering (IPO) and the same was paid during the quarter.
+Also, the Board of Directors at its meeting held on January 17, 2018 has recommended an interim dividend of 20% (Rs 2 per equity share of par value Rs 10 each).